greenido/WebSQL-to-IndexedDB-example/README.md

 code running with the new version of client side database (that will receive updates and improvements) you should implement indexedDB as your client side DB.

+## Todos
+  * Check how it's working in Chrome 42.
+  * Check the options to leverage a lib. for multi browsers support.

 ## Be strong